Frequently Asked Questions About Mold Inspections

 How do I know if a contractor is qualified?

 Ask them to prove they have been properly trained or certified.
 Verify any professional associations they claim to be members of.
 We at Baystate Mold Advisors, LLC., are a Charter Member with N.O.R.M.I., the National Organization of Remediators and Mold Inspectors, and have training and certifications in mold inspection, mold remediation, and mold assessment.
 This is verifiable on the NORMI web site (www.normi.org).
 Also, check to see if the contractor is registered with the state and town or city their business is located in.
 Note if their work vehicle is lettered and has contact info because they are required to put their contractor number on their work vehicle in MA.

 What are some tools a professional mold inspector should use?

 A suitable mold inspector will have on him a moisture meter, camera (and probably an endoscope camera), a thermal camera, an air sampler, tape lift sampler, and a swab sampler.
 After that perhaps a laser measuring device to determine square footage.

 It really depends on the level of inspection required.
-A simple inspection may cost about $400.
-One that includes a test for mycotoxins or VOCs (volatile organic compounds) will run about $600 in MA.
+A simple inspection may cost about $500.
+One that includes a test for mycotoxins or VOCs (volatile organic compounds) will run about $700 in MA.
 Then the credentials of the inspector also factor in.
-Depending on their training and experience the inspection can easily be $1000.
+Depending on their training and experience the inspection can easily be $1000 or more.
 If all the company does is inspections, then they don’t make money on the remediation.
 We offer before and post-remediation inspections.
 Our post remediation inspections cost more because we need to take more samples to verify the remediation was done right.